pdicerbo/P1.3/readme.rst

 New material will be uploaded frequently,

-Remeber to set a second remote
+Remember to set a second remote

 .. code::